 This is for many reasons but most importantly, being that you do not want to waste wood.
 Unless you grow this in your backyard, you will likely have to buy packages of Pinewood blocks to begin carving.
 Therefore, it is best to have the correct tools, wood, and safety methods required to carve out Pinewood accurately.

-When choosing the best tools to go with for carving, you will have to consider the depth and durability of the wood you are carving.
+When choosing the best tools to go with for carving, you will have to consider the wood’s depth and durability.
 Different Woods react in different ways; therefore, you should acknowledge that Pinewood can be pretty knotty.

 Wood that contains knots can be very annoying to work with because without the correct tools.
 You can easily mess up the whole block of wood.
 This is because the wood fibers can be easily crushed, and this is because it has very long fibers.